needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ar-annotation-interactable.md

+> [!NOTE]
+> The following class has been deprecated in favor of newer cross-platform AR architecture that is compatible with Mixed Reality devices.
+See [the AR interaction documentation](ar-interaction-overview.md) for more information.

 # AR Annotation Interactable

 Controls displaying one or more annotations when hovering over the `GameObject` this component is attached to.